 Also, I highly recommend downloading THIS report that shows what wavelength light is best to treat specific conditions.

-Be wary though - manufacturers may use cheaper LEDS that emit inferior or 'junk' light that doesn't have research to support it's effectiveness, or may actually cause harm on the body (like the high powered blue lights that are often included in skin healing lights).
+Be wary though, manufacturers may use cheaper LEDs that emit inferior or 'junk' light that doesn't have research to support its effectiveness or may cause harm to the body.

-If you don't want to spend hours researching studies on pubmed (or minutes to download my wavelength report here) then I would suggest going for a mid 600nm (630-670nm) wavelength, and a mid 800 (~850nm) near infrared wavelength.
+If you don't want to spend hours researching studies on PubMed (or minutes to download my wavelength report here) then I would suggest going for mid-600nm (630–670nm) wavelengths and mid-800 (~850nm) near-infrared wavelengths.

-If you find a panel that emits this light (or both of these lights like the Joovv Combo does) then you're on to a winner.
+If you find a panel that emits this light (or both of these lights like the Mito Red Range does) then you're on to a winner.